Are you looking for things to do in Montpellier? Then continue reading!

 For smaller budgets, there are plenty of 3* city center hotels in Montpellier, perfect for a weekend break of exploring.
 I particularly recommend the Hotel de la Comédie for its proximity to the city center’s action.

-Enjoy your short trip to Montpellier!
-I hope you will love the city as much as I do!
+I hope this guide has given you an idea of the best things to do in Montpellier, and that you will love the city as much as I do!

-Map of What to See and Do on a Short Trip to Montpellier
+Map of What to See and Do in Montpellier

-Like this article about what to see and do on a short visit to Montpellier?
+Like this article about what to see and what to do in Montpellier?
 Pin it!